Computed Tomography (CT) - Abdomen and Pelvis

 Next, the table will move quickly through the scanner to determine the correct starting position for the scans.
 Then, the table will move slowly through the machine as the actual CT scanning is performed.
 Depending on the type of CT scan, the machine may make several passes.

 The CT examination is usually completed within a few minutes.
-However, if you are required to drink oral contrast you will be asked to arrive approximately two hours prior to your scan time.
+However, if you are required to drink oral contrast you will be asked to arrive approximately two hours prior to your scan time or begin drinking the contrast at home prior to arriving.

 What will I experience during and after the procedure?